DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2023.md

 Massimo's office, BO.DO 06, is located at the 5th floor of the LITA building.

+<span style="color:red">N.B.
+I'm not going to be in Unimi up to the 15th June, so if you need to meet me or ask me question, you can send me an e-mail and we can orginese a zoom meeting.
+The rest of the lessons are going to be given by Massimo!
+If needed, we'll organise more tutoring classes when I'm back.</span>

 Here is a list of my favorite books, the more mathematical one are highlighted in red

   * Complex Analysis: